Continuing Education Activity

 Most patients with hypophosphatemia are asymptomatic, and it is an incidental finding.
 Those with mild hypophosphatemia may complain of generalized mild to moderate weakness.
 The history of presenting illness will rarely indicate possible hypophosphatemia.
 For this reason, a clinician should have suspicion for phosphate abnormalities whenever an etiology is present that is associated with hypophosphatemia.
 Conditions to consider possible hypophosphatemia include poor nutritional status, symptoms or history of intestinal malabsorption, history of antacid use, frequent or recurrent bone pain, fractures, history of or suspicion for multiple myeloma, parenteral nutrition supplementation, medication use including chronic glucocorticoids, cisplatin, or pamidronate, current treatment for diabetic ketoacidosis, and any hospitalization requiring an Intensive care unit setting.

 Mild hypophosphatemia will not be clinically apparent.
-Severe hypophosphatemia may have the clinical presence of altered mental status, neurological instability including seizures and focal neurologic findings such as numbness or reflexive weakness, a cardiac manifestation of possible heart failure, muscle pain, and muscular weakness.
+However, severe hypophosphatemia may have the clinical presence of altered mental status, neurological instability including seizures, and focal neurologic findings such as numbness or reflexive weakness, a cardiac manifestation of possible heart failure, muscle pain, and muscular weakness.

 Hypophosphatemia is diagnosed with a simple serum measurement.
-Etiology is typically evident from the history.
+Etiology is typically evident from history.
 However, if unknown, it is essential to determine renal phosphate excretion.
 Renal phosphate excretion can be measured either from a 24-hour urine collection or by calculation of the fractional excretion of filtered phosphate (FEPO4) from a random urine specimen.
 EPO4 is calculated as follows where U is urine values, and P is plasma values of phosphate (PO4) and creatinine (Cr):

 - FEPO4 = (UPO4 x PCr x 100) / (PPO4 x UCr)

 A 24-hour urine phosphate excretion less than 100 mg or FEPO4 less than 5% shows decreased phosphate excretion, indicating hypophosphatemia is from a redistribution within the body or decreased intestinal absorption.
 A 24-hour urine phosphate excretion greater than 100 mg or FEPO4 greater than 5% indicates renal phosphate wasting.
 Hypophosphatemia in this scenario is likely due to hyperparathyroidism or vitamin D deficiency.

-The most common manifestation is a generalized weakness.
+The most common manifestation is generalized weakness.
 As such, any other electrolyte aberrations should also be suspected, including hypokalemia and hypomagnesemia.

 Additionally, consider the following: